 - Look along streams for canopy gaps that expose stream reaches, and plan to plant these areas to restore shade.
 It is critical to keep streams shaded – salmon and other wildlife depend on cold water – learn more.

-- Do any necessary road maintenance before the wet season – learn more.
+- Do any necessary road maintenance before the wet season – grass seeding can prevent erosion, and other BMPs can improve road longevity and lessen impact – learn more.

 - Avoid pruning until July to avoid bark beetle infestations, minimize downed materials – learn more.